hermannm/wrap/README.md

 	req := ExternalServiceRequest { /* ... */ }
 	resp, err := callExternalService(request)
 	if != nil {
-		// When this error is logged by a conformant logging library such as devlog/log,
+		// When this error is logged by a compatible logging library (like devlog/log),
 		// the log output will have a "request" attribute with the given struct return wrap.ErrorWithAttrs(err, "Request to external service failed", "request", req) }